• Skip to primary navigation

 1. This recipe tastes so much better than that store bought can.
 (Heck did you ever notice the price tag on it?)

-2. You will be immensely surprised at how creamy this recipe turns out.
-A pinch of a secret ingredient makes it happen.
+4. You will be immensely surprised at how creamy this milk turns out.
+A pinch of one secret ingredient makes it happen.

 A spoonful of easy homemade sweetened condensed milk made from scratch!